 Use this unique information to improve the quality of your testing by diversifying your testing to increase the probability of defect detection.
 Measure dynamic code complexity to identify portions of code with high run-time complexity.
 Identify test cases that are best-suited for debugging your application.

 What is test diversity?
-Test diversity is a test-dispersion measure that tell you where your testing is concentrated, what you have tested, and how well you have tested your code.
+Test diversity is a test-dispersion measure that tells you where your testing is concentrated, what you have tested, and how well you have tested your code.
 This measure could be used to evaluate any type of testing currently in existence, such as black-box testing, white-box testing, statistical testing, etc. Test diversity relates the quality of any type of testing to control diversity and data diversity at the source-code level.

 - Determine test distribution